 “The range of “risks” to which a will maker, his or her property, interested parties or members of the legal profession may be subject is probably infinite in its dimensions.
 Risk cannot be eliminated from life, or, it seems, from death.“ The Hon Justice Lindsay, Equity Division, Supreme Court of New South Wales, Seminar presentation …

 The meaning of words and phrases used by a will-maker when leaving a specific gift may adequately express their intentions, at least to them at the time.
 However sometimes matters connected with the gift may arise down the track during administration of the estate, raising questions of interpretation.

-Updated 22 November, 2020 Sometimes an unsigned will is left in situations where the willmaker, in consultation with lawyers, has been in the process of making a new will, but died before the requirements to make a valid legal document were completed.
+Sometimes an unsigned will is left in situations where the willmaker, in consultation with lawyers, has been in the process of making a new will, but died before the requirements to make a valid legal document were completed.
 Leaving such a testamentary document raises important questions.
-Did the deceased approve of …
+Did the deceased approve of the contents of what …

 A stepchild’s eligibility under the statutory rules for seeking provision from a step-parent’s deceased estate can be difficult.

 In a Victorian case1 the executor of a deceased estate applied to the Supreme Court to have a claim for family provision dismissed.

 The claim was brought by the adult daughter of the deceased’s former domestic partner, who had died some years before.
 She had been left out of his will, despite assurances and promises to the contrary.
 The deceased had left everything to his new domestic partner.